How far we have come.

-Take “Silicon Valley,” whence arrives fantastic new technology on a nearly weekly basis.
+Take “Silicon Valley,” whence arrives fantastic technology on a nearly weekly basis.

-That tech has brought many things, not all of them good.
-One can ask to see the fruit: overall, has it brought us closer to God?
+That tech has brought many things, some brilliantly useful, not all of them good (see the new “Special Report”).
+One can ask to see the fruit: overall, has high-tech brought us closer to God?

 Perhaps Silicon Valley in its original form did that much more proficiently.